MicrosoftDocs/azure-docs/articles/orbital/concepts-contact.md

 See [how-to schedule a contact](schedule-contact.md) for instructions to use the Azure portal.
 See [API documentation](/rest/api/orbital/) for instructions to use the Azure Orbital Ground Station API.

-## Delete a scheduled contact
+## Cancel a scheduled contact

-In order to delete a contact, you must have the following prerequisites:
+In order to cancel a scheduled contact, you must delete the contact resource.
+You must have the following prerequisites:

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - An [authorized](register-spacecraft.md) spacecraft resource.